-In fairness to the chairman and other speakers in your session, and the audience, it is essential that you rehearse your presentation to make sure it fits within the time allotted to you (20 minutes + 10 minutes questions at the end each session for local speakers and 45 minutes + 15 minutes for international speakers).
-You will be cut at the end of 20/45 minutes, so please ensure that you complete your presentation in time.

-Your personal delivery should be a summary of the written paper, drawing out and expanding on the main points, and never consist of reading the paper that appears in the CD.
+In fairness to the chairman and other speakers in your session, and the audience, it is essential that you rehearse your presentation to make sure it fits within the time allotted to you (15 minutes + 10 minutes questions at the end each session for local speakers and 45 minutes + 15 minutes for international speakers).
+You will be cut at the end of expanding on the main points, and never consist of reading the paper that appears in the CD.
 Your presentation will always be more interesting if it concentrates on case histories rather than the theoretical aspects of the subject.
 Punctuation, diction and expression should never be overlooked.